-Tinubu To Adebanjo: Don’t turn Afenifere to personal franchise
+Tinubu to Adebanjo: Don’t turn Afenifere to personal franchise

-For declaring support for the presidential candidate of the Labour Party (LP), Mr. Peter Obi, the presidential candidate of the All Progressives Congress (APC), Asiwaju Bola Ahmed Tinubu has asked the leader of Afenifere, Yoruba Socio-Cultural group, Pa Ago Adebanjo not to turn the Yoruba group into a personal franchise.
+For declaring support for the Presidential candidate of the Labour Party, Mr. Peter Obi, the Presidential candidate of the All Progressives Congress, Asiwaju Bola Ahmed Tinubu, has asked the leader of Yoruba Socio-Cultural group, Afenifere, Pa Ayo Adebanjo, not to turn the Yoruba group to personal franchise.

-Tinubu stated this over the weekend in a statement signed by his campaign organisation’s Director of Media and Publicity, Mr Bayo Onanuga in Abuja.
+Tinubu stated this over the weekend in a statement signed by the Director of Media and Publicity, Bayo Onanuga, in Abuja.

 It would be recalled that Pa Adebanjo had said that the Afenifere has adopted the candidature of Peter Obi based on fairness.

-Still expressing it’s displeasure, the PCC said: “Papa Ayo Adebanjo does not speak for Afenifere.
+Still expressing their displeasure, the PCC said, “Papa Ayo Adebanjo does not speak for Afenifere.
 He is free as an individual to support anyone he likes, in furtherance of his democratic right.

 “We know for a fact that Baba has turned Afenifere into his personal estate as Acting Leader.
 We are also certain that there was nowhere Afenifere, as we know it, met and took a decision to adopt Mr. Peter Obi as a candidate for 2023 presidential election.